Briony Davies

 No reira, tēnā koutou tēnā koutou tēnā koutou katoa

 Briony provides a wide range of strategic, legal and litigation advice to both government sector and corporate clients.
-Her clients operate across the electricity, local government, disaster response, film and media, tourism, transport, and health sectors.
-She is the go-to public law adviser for a wide range of Crown entities seeking to successfully operate, and mitigate risk, in complex regulatory environments.
+Her clients operate across various sectors, including natural resources, transport, electricity, local government, disaster response, film and media, tourism, and health.
+She is the go-to public law adviser for a wide range of Crown entities seeking to successfully operate and mitigate risk in complex regulatory environments.

-Briony is a strategic thinker who approaches problems in a methodical and rational manner.
-She is also a skilled communicator, who has a reputation for managing interpersonal relationships with diplomacy, authenticity, and respect.
+A strategic thinker, Briony approaches problems methodically and rationally.
+She is also a skilled communicator, known for managing interpersonal relationships with diplomacy, authenticity, and respect.

 An experienced litigator, Briony represents clients in significant litigation including judicial reviews, declaratory proceedings, and merits appeals across the arts, lifeline utilities, local government, and transport sectors.